The ACTH test measures the level of adrenocorticotropic hormone (ACTH) in the blood. ACTH is a hormone released from the pituitary gland in the brain.

 Other risks associated with having blood drawn are slight but may include:

 Serum adrenocorticotropic hormone; Adrenocorticotropic hormone; Highly-sensitive ACTH

 Stewart PM, Krone NP.
 The adrenal cortex.
-In: Kronenberg HM, Melmed S, Polonsky KS, Larsen PR, eds.
+In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
 Williams Textbook of Endocrinology.
 12th ed.
-Philadelphia, PA: Saunders Elsevier; 2011: chap 15.
+Philadelphia, Pa: Elsevier Saunders; 2011: chap 15.

 Melmed S, Kleinberg D. Pituitary masses and tumors.
-In: Kronenberg HM, Melmed S, Polonsky KS, Larsen PR, eds.
+Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
 Williams Textbook of Endocrinology.
 12th ed.
-Philadelphia, PA: Saunders Elsevier; 2011: chap 9.
+Philadelphia, Pa: Elsevier Saunders; 2011: chap 9.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.